Alfredo-Elvis/batch-pdb-align/README.md

     &ensp;&ensp;
     &ensp;&ensp;
 # Introduction
-align protein pdb structures use pymol and return the RMSD value.
+Align protein structures use pymol and return the RMSD value.(pdb files just.)
 # How to install
 Install pymol by [conda](https://pymol.org/conda/) and activate the pymol environment.
 ```conda create --name pymol```